zilphar/Bike-Purchases/README.md

 # Bike-Purchases

+Bike purchase is an analysis that will provide insights on the different customer segments and their Bike purchase patterns.
+The analysis will be valuable to the business which is seeking to understand their customers and shape their market and sales through strategic and informed decision making.

-To create the best dashboards to communicate your analysis, it is important to understand the specific needs and objectives of stakeholders.
+To be able to communicate an analysis, it is important to understand the specific needs and objectives of stakeholders.
 In this Project, I will dive into the phases of data analysis including:
 1. ASK
 2. PREPARE
 3. PROCESS